Mapping

 ]

 Notice that the addresses response does not contain a single unique property, but there is an index property which is unique within a specific user.
-The primary key for an address would therefore be the combination of id and index.
+The primary key for an address would, therefore, be the combination of id and index.

 Create the following configuration: